Alain Prost: McLaren (1980)

 After winning the European Formula Three title, Prost was courted by Formula One teams McLaren, Brabham, and Ligier.
 After impressing McLaren team boss Teddy Mayer at a test drive, McLaren signed him for the 1980 season.
 He was paired with Ulsterman John Watson.

 Prost's career started promisingly.
 On his debut in Buenos Aires, he accomplished the rare achievement of scoring in his first race, earning one point for finishing sixth.
 From 1973 to 1993, only two other drivers earned points in their maiden race (Johnny Herbert and Jean Alesi).
 However, Prost finished 15th in the Drivers' Championship with five points (one point behind the veteran Watson), scoring at Buenos Aires, Interlagos, Brands Hatch and Zandvoort.
 He had several accidents, breaking his wrist during practice at Kyalami and suffering a concussion during practice at Watkins Glen.
 He also retired from the previous round in Montreal a week earlier because of rear suspension failure.

-At the end of the season, despite having two years remaining on his contract, he left McLaren and signed with Renault.
+At the end of the season, despite having two years remaining on his contract, Prost left McLaren and signed with Renault.
 Prost later explained that he left because the car frequently broke down and because he felt the team blamed him for several accidents.
 According to Watson, Mayer had initially wanted to sign Kevin Cogan but Marlboro insisted on Prost.
 Prost would not return to McLaren until 1984, after Ron Dennis assumed full control of the team.